microsoft/AzureStackHCIJumpstart/README.md

 1. Open ****.\AzureStackHCIJumpstart\AzureStackHCIJumpstart.psm1****

 2. In the `Get-AzureStackHCILabConfig` function, edit the `ServerISOFolder` property

     a.
-This is the path to a Windows ISO file.
+This is the path to a Windows ISO file used to create the base (parent) disk

     b.
-This is the ISO used for installing all the VMs.
 You can use existing VMs rather than create your own however you still need to give a path to an ISO file.
 Instructions for using your own VMs are out of scope.

 3. Run `Initialize-AzureStackHCILabOrchestration`